 - Keep it positive!
 Handle “trolls” as you would negative commentary or reviews, and refrain from participating in negative commentary as your business.

 - Avoid back-to-back tweets only at one time of day.
 Spread them out throughout the day to capture more of your audience, and experiment with different posting times to find the best reach and engagement.

-- While your branded hashtag belongs in a lot of your tweets, be mindful of how often you use certain hashtags.
-They should be relevant to the content of the tweet, rather than “stuffed in” where they don’t fit.
+- While your branded hashtag belongs in many of your tweets, be mindful of how often you use certain hashtags.
+They should be relevant to the tweet's content rather than “stuffed in” where they don’t fit.

 - Politics.
 Nope.
 Just stay out of those controversies!